 Are you using Jira for managing projects?
-BigPicture version 7 is coming this summer.
+BigPicture version 7 is coming this year.
 What’s new and how to upgrade from BigPicture 6?

 BigPicture 7 Server boasts a new SAFe compliant roadmap.
-The current roadmap, however, proved so popular that it remains available in the “Boards” tab.
-The new roadmap may look familiar to BP6 Cloud users, as it has been present on Cloud for some time.
-Contrary to BP6, however, both roadmapping tools now integrate to each other, i.e. when you edit or drag&drop a task or a goal in one of the them, then the other reflects the changes.
+The current, BP6 roadmap, however, proved so popular that it remains available in the “Boards” tab.
+The new, BP7 roadmap may look familiar to Cloud users, as it has been present on Cloud for some time.

 - it facilitates both strategic and tactical and operational planning